josephHelfenbein/HelpSignal/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-In a world where every second counts, I've noticed a crucial gap in emergency response.
-That's why I embarked on creating this app: to bridge the response time between calling for help and receiving it.
-My goal is to connect CPR experts, EMTs, and medical professionals with those in need, ensuring that help arrives faster than ever.
+In a world where every second counts, we've noticed a crucial gap in emergency response.
+That's why we embarked on creating this app: to bridge the response time between calling for help and receiving it.
+Our goal is to connect CPR experts, EMTs, and medical professionals with those in need, ensuring that help arrives faster than ever.

 Here's why this project matters: